Nagelfar/RestaurantKata/services/Readme.md

 ## Building service proxies from the OpenAPI files

+Note: you don't need to generate service proxies in order to use `OpenApi` specifications!
+You can always hand-roll your own objects/types and us them within your project.

 Service proxies for clients can be generated with the help of the <https://github.com/OpenAPITools/openapi-generator> tool.
 The tool can be installed or executed via the following `docker` command: